TV Setup - Local TV using an antenna

 I am not saying everyone will enjoy the programming on every station, but the opportunity is there to find more channels than ever before.
 And the new upcoming ATSC 3 specifications will allow additional stations along with enhanced broadcast signal strength that will travel further and slither deeper into our homes providing even better TV reception than today.

 When purchasing an antenna, take note if the antenna is amplified.
-Try to avoid amplified antennas if possible.
-And it is not always possible, depending upon your location.
+Try to avoid amplified antennas if possible; However, it is not always possible, depending upon your location.
 What you are looking for in the advertisement and on the box, is the signal capture distance for the antenna without an amplifier.
 Often a built-in antenna amplifier cannot be removed from the circuit.
 So, when the amplifier loses power or dies, so does your antenna.
 If needed, you can always add a good amplifier later to an antenna that does not have one built in.

 Avoid antennas where the coax is permanently connected to the antenna.
 Mostly likely the cable is not long enough and adding additional cable adds additional connectors.
 Each connector in the coax line decreases signal strength; Not to mention that when you change antennas, you will also have to rerun a new coax line at least part way.